 Dr. Mark Wilson is the founder and director of the Asia Minor Research Center in Antalya, Turkey, a country in which he and his wife Dindy have lived since 2004.
 He received a D.Litt. et Phil. from the University of South Africa (Pretoria) where he serves as a Research Fellow in Biblical Archaeology.
 He is also Associate Professor Extraordinary of New Testament at Stellenbosch University.
 Mark regularly leads study trips for BAS to Turkey, Greece, Malta, and Italy.
 He also blogs periodically for Bible History Daily.
 He is the author and editor of numerous books, articles, and reviews including Biblical Turkey: A Guide to the Jewish and Christian Sites of Asia Minor.
 Mark is a member of numerous academic societies including the Society for New Testament Studies, Society of Biblical Literature, and ASOR.
 His research interests include ancient Jewish communities, Roman roads, and Biblical routes in the eastern Mediterranean.
+He also has an article coming in the Winter 2021 issue of BAR called The Wine of Izal.
 Mark often travels with Dindy to archaeological sites; they have four adult children, four grandsons, and four granddaughters.

 Bible & Archaeology Fest XXI, November 16 – 18, 2018

 The Elusive Archaeological Quest to Find Derbe: Where Did Paul Really Go?